bueler/mccarthy/projects/2024/cliffdamage/README.md

 ADVISOR: Ed Bueler

-DESCRIPTION: **FIXME** How does the velocity field of a glacier change if you put a pile of ice somewhere on its surface, or if you dig a pit somewhere?
-The change in the velocity field reveals the boundary Green's functions of the Stokes problem for glaciers.
-The goal of this project is to build new understanding of these Green's functions.
-How do they depend on glacier thickness or sliding?
-How do they depend on nearness to margins or bed topography?
-How can they be exploited to build faster numerical models?
-Students will use a modern finite-element framework for solving the Glen-Stokes equations, in a flowline plane, for student-chosen glacier geometries, as we explore.
+DESCRIPTION:  At the surface of a glacier, and especially on steep margins, our viscous-fluid understanding of glaciers can break down.
+Near cliffs and overhangs, stresses within the ice may turn into fractures and crevasses.
+A numerical Stokes model can address how fractures appear via a model of damage, that is, of the deterioration of polycrystalline structure.
+We will try to model the initial damage, starting from a good base in the literature and an already-written, and brief, finite-element solver of the 2D (planar) Glen-Stokes equations.
+Applying the solver will connect ice geometry and surface stresses to stresses within the ice.
+These stresses can then be expressed as rates of change of damage.
+We will explore different geometries, evolution models, and questions as they arise.

-SOFTWARE REQUIREMENTS: Python _running locally on your machine_.
-Please try to build/install: Firedrake, Gmsh, Paraview.
+SOFTWARE REQUIREMENTS: You will need a recent version of Python _running locally on your machine_.
+Please try to build/install the following: Firedrake, Gmsh, Paraview.
 (As backup, I'll bring an extra laptop, pre-loaded.)

-REQUIRED STUDENT BACKGROUND: Exposure to linear algebra, numerical methods, partial differential equations, and (perhaps) the finite element method.
+STUDENT BACKGROUND: Linear algebra and some differential equations are required.
+Optionally, perhaps a bit of numerical methods or the finite element method?

 ## getting started

-As the first step, clone the current [McCarthy repo](https://github.com/bueler/mccarthy):
+As the first step, if you have not done it already, please clone my whole [McCarthy repo](https://github.com/bueler/mccarthy):

     $ git clone --depth=1 https://github.com/bueler/mccarthy.git

-Go to the `stokes/` directory and try all the steps documented in `stokes/README.md`.
+Now go to the `stokes/` directory and try all the steps documented in `stokes/README.md`.
 You will learn how to use my Firedrake-based Python Stokes solver, with pre- and post-processing using Gmsh and Paraview.
-Please also get started on reading the documentation `stokes/stokes.pdf` for the solver.
-Some of these steps may be quite new to you, in which case the project has already been worthwhile!
+Some of these "first step" steps may involve some learning, in which case the project has already been worthwhile!

+As a second step, collect and browse the following documents.
+I will provide these on paper in McCarthy, but they are also available electronically:

+  * `stokes/doc/stokes.pdf`:  This can be built using LaTeX.
+It documents how the Firedrake Stokes solver works.
+  * `projects/2024/cliffdamage/PralongFunkLuthi2003.pdf`:  This paper contains some key ideas relating the stresses which are modeled in a Stokes solver to the evolution of damage.
+We will start with a focus on formula (8), but you should read from the beginning.

 My suggested goal of this project is to **FIXME**